s-n-g/scale-viber/README.md

 The thing is that [Viber](https://www.viber.com/) lacks the feature of adjusting its font size.

-Now, under **Linux** it's common knowledge that you can "fix" it using a parameter.
+Now, under **Linux** it's common knowledge that you can "fix" this using a parameter.
 But then you have to keep doing it with every installation, every update even.

 On **Windows**, I have never tried...
 I just took it for granted that I will have to keep torturing myself trying to read what people are writing to me :cry:.
-While playing with it, I have recently discovered that the same method can be used on **Windows** as on **Linux** to "fix" my problem.
+While playing with it, me and a fried, the other day, we discovered that the same method can be used on **Windows** as on **Linux** to "fix" this problem.

 So this repo is the result of my efforts.